imchriskitchens/color-clipmarks/README.md

-# color-clipmarks-v0.3
+# color-clipmarks-v0.4

-A simple and easy to use tool to help you manage and preview your color codes.
+Color Clipmarks is a tool to help you quickly copy, paste, and preview a list of color codes in a single window. (supports Hex, RGB, and HSL formats)

 ## About